rohityadav-sas/IOE-IOM-Notice-Alert-Bot/README.md

 - Fetches the latest exam, entrance, official, and admission notices from the IOE and IOM websites.
 - Compares the fetched notices with previously saved notices to identify new ones.
 - Sends the new notices directly to registered Telegram users.
-- Welcomes users and offers the option to view previously saved notices.
+- Welcomes users and offers the option to view latest notices.
-- Stops polling after a specific duration to adhere to GitHub Actions' free tier limitations.
 - Provides a web interface to view and download logs.

 ## Prerequisites